The 20 Best Post Polio Syndrome Doctors Near Me in Lubbock, TX

 Offers Telehealth

 Tyson Purdy is a primary care provider, practicing in Family Medicine in Lubbock, Texas.
 Dr. Purdy is rated as an Experienced provider by MediFind in the treatment of Post Polio Syndrome.
-His top areas of expertise are Hypertension, Familial Hypertension, Glucocorticoid-Remediable Aldosteronism, and Hypothyroidism.
-Dr. Purdy is currently accepting new patients.
+His top areas of expertise are Hypertension, Glucocorticoid-Remediable Aldosteronism, Familial Hypertension, and Hypothyroidism.

 Advanced in Post Polio Syndrome